 Prepare the pie crust in a 9-inch pie pan.
 If using a homemade crust recipe, prepare it according to the recipe, roll it out, place in the pan and flute the edges.
-If using a refrigerated or frozen pie crust, thaw and prepare according to package directions.
 Then, chill the shaped pie crust for at least 30 minutes to prevent shrinking while blind baking in the next step.
+If using a frozen pie crust, thaw and prepare according to package directions.

 Blind bake the pie crust by pre-heating oven to 375 F. Line the pie dough with parchment paper and weigh down with pie weights or dry beans.
 Bake until the edges are lightly browned, about 15-20 minutes.